-4WD and AWD Systems (if equipped)
+4WD and AWD Systems

-A vehicle equipped with AWD or 4WD (when selected) has the ability to use all four wheels to power itself.
+A vehicle equipped with AWD or 4WD has the ability to use all four wheels to power itself.
 This increases traction which may enable you to safely drive over terrain and road conditions that a conventional two-wheel drive vehicle cannot.

 Power is supplied to all four wheels through a transfer case or power transfer unit.
-4WD vehicles allow you to select different drive modes as necessary.
-Information on transfer case operation and shifting procedures can be found in the Driving chapter.
-Information on transfer case maintenance can be found in the Maintenance and Specifications chapter.
 You should become thoroughly familiar with this information before you operate your vehicle.